Phoenix Wright Dual Destinies (Available exclusively on Nintendo 3DS eShop)

 -Only minor cameos from certain characters and others don’t make an appearance.
 I wanted to see more of the cast!
 Where’s Franziska von Karma?!

 -If you’re not a longtime fan, you won’t get as much out of the story.
 It’s still easy to play and enjoy, but there are many subtle nods to the previous games.
-There aren’t any strongly overt ties to the past games, so you can still jump in to this knowing simply that Phoenix and Apollo know each other from long ago and both are defense lawyers.
+There aren’t any strongly overt ties to the past games, so you can still jump in to this knowing simply that Phoenix and Apollo know each other from long ago and both are defense lawyers they have been fighting the xarelto lawsuits.
 You don’t need to know about how Phoenix defended his rival Miles Edgeworth in a landmark case in the first game, but it does help you understand the significance when he arrives in this game.
 It helps you understand why he’s indebted to Phoenix.
 The narrative weaves in a lot of references to the previous games and that significantly increases your enjoyment.

 Dual Destinies is not to be missed.
 It’s an excellent game through-and-through and continues the series tradition quite admirably.
 It reaffirms my belief that Phoenix Wright is Capcom’s most consistently great series, because each game can stand on its own as an excellent adventure.
 If you absolutely cannot stand reading in games and you don’t like a game that doesn’t offer replay value, it may not be for you, but if you’re interested in playing something different from the mainstream and something with a great story, you should definitely get this.
 And parents, don’t let the M-for-mature rating fool you; this game is easily appropriate for teens to play.
 Download this one whenever you can!